DenielWorld/EzTiles/README.md

 This plugin/virion has been created in order to help beginner developers create and manage their tiles easier.

+## What are tiles?

+Tiles are basically block entities that pocketmine uses to save block relevant data.
+Just like items, they have an NBT which allows for effective data saving without having to use an external database.

+All data passed on to a tile is saved through restarts, meaning that when you restart your server, the tiles that have already been created will remain there, unless you `close()` them, which basically deletes them.
+This is why tiles are a preferred way to save block data.

+The point of this plugin/virion hybrid is to allow for developers to create & manage tiles easier.
+Without this virion, tiles have to first be created as a custom class with some custom methods for saving tile data properly, and they also have to be initialized using NBT/CompoundTag.
+For a beginner developer, some of this stuff may be hard to understand, which is why I have created this virion to simplify the tile system for beginner developers.

 ## Information
-* This has been created by DenielWorld, who is mainly a developer of private plugins.
+* This has been created by @DenielWorld, who is mainly a developer of private plugins.
-* This was not yet tested, meaning that it might not work at all or have some bugs, so feel free to open an issue if you feel like you found a bug.
+* This was tested by @Heisenburger69, and was said to be working just fine.
+Feel free to open an issue if you find a bug, or if you want to request a feature.
 * This is a tool for easier developing, not a functional by itself plugin, so don't expect it to magically add the features you want.